Jackie McLeod: Hockey career

 During the 1961–62 season, McLeod served as player-coach of the Moose Jaw Pla-Mors in the Saskatchewan Senior Hockey League.
 At the end of the season, he was added to the Galt Terriers who represented Canada at the 1962 World Championships and won a silver medal, after losing to the Sweden men's national team in the final game.
 He played for the Saskatoon Quakers for the 1962–63 season, and was added to the Trail Smoke Eaters for the 1963 World Championships, and placed fourth.
 He then returned to the Saskatoon Quakers, where he played the 1963–64 season.

 McLeod played the 1964–65 season with the Moose Jaw Pla-Mors, while also coaching the Moose Jaw Canucks in the Saskatchewan Junior Hockey League.
-In 1966, Father David Bauer recruited McLeod to become coach of the Canada men's national team on a permanent basis, since they had a similar coaching style of being good listeners to players.
+In 1966, Father David Bauer recruited McLeod to become coach of the Canada men's national team permanently, since they had a similar coaching style of being good listeners to players.

 At the 1966 World Championships, McLeod led Canada as a player-coach to a third-place finish and a bronze medal.
 He later coached Canada to a bronze medal at the 1967 World Championships, a bronze medal at the 1968 Winter Olympics, and a fourth-place finish at the 1969 World Championships.
-The Canada men's national team was disbanded in 1970, when Canada withdrew from international men's competition.
+The Canada men's national team was disbanded when Canada withdrew from international men's competition in 1970.

 McLeod coached the Saskatoon Blades in the Western Canada Hockey League from 1971 to 1979, and reached the league finals in the 1972–73, 1974–75, and 1975–76 seasons.
-He also served as general manager of the team, and was a part-owner from 1976 to 1980.
+He also served as general manager of the team and was a part-owner from 1976 to 1980.
 He also coached the Canada men's national junior team to a silver medal at the 1975 World Junior Championships, held in Canada and the United States.

+Baseball career

+McLeod was also an amateur baseball player, playing with the Saskatoon Gems of the Western Canada League.
+The Gems made up the core of the Canada national baseball team at the 1955 Global World Series, one of the first international baseball tournaments held in North America, where Canada took third place.
+McLeod was inducted into the Saskatchewan Baseball Hall of Fame in 1989.